 Financial Assistance is offered to students from all nations, and international students are asked to provide financial information to assist us in evaluating financial need.

-Wisconsin students attend tuition free and may apply for merit or need-based financial assistance up to the amount due for room and board.
+Wisconsin students attend tuition, room & board free.
 International students may apply for merit or need-based financial aid to be applied toward tuition, room, and board.

 All financial aid awards, whether merit or need-based, are made after our admission decision has been rendered.
 And while it is expected that financial assistance will continue throughout a student’s time at NCA, awards are made for one year only and a new financial aid application must be completed each year.

-NCA pays university tuition for our students who attend the NCA Early Pathway Program at the UWEC Barron County Campus.
+NCA pays university tuition for our students who attend the Blugold Guaranteed Transfer Program at the University of Wisconsin – Eau Claire: Barron County Campus.
 The tuition charged by UWEC-BC is often, but not always, fully funded by a student’s financial aid award.

 Financial aid is allocated as part of the enrollment agreement and displayed clearly on the enrollment agreement.